Wearing: Pink Sweatshirt (Sold Out, similar Here, Here & Here), Jeans, Shoes, Glasses

 Book 8: Under the Christmas Tree

 Now I’m on to the Thunder Point series, which springboards off of the storyline of an interesting character we meet and learn a little bit about in Book 19 of the Virgin River series.
-I’m on Book 3 of 9 in the Thunder Point series and if you guys are into this, I would love to do a breakdown of this series when I’m done because so far, it’s really, really good and slightly different from the Virgin River series in the best way.
+If you’re interested in more fun, small-town romance from Robyn Carr, you can read my breakdown of this series, too!